 * In the 1960s there was an international competition to build a supersonic transport (SST), which resulted in the development of two supersonic airliners, the Anglo-French "Concorde" and the Soviet Tupolev "Tu-144".
 Although the SST was seen as the way of the future, that wasn't how things actually turned out.
-This document provides a short history of the rise and fall of the supersonic transport.
+This document provides a short history of the rise and fall of the supersonic transport, along with ongoing concepts for future high-speed air transport.

 * With the push towards supersonic combat aircraft during the 1950s, aircraft manufacturers began to think about developing a supersonic airliner, what would eventually become known as a "supersonic transport (SST)".
 In 1961, Douglas Aircraft publicized a design study for an SST that would be capable of flying at Mach 3 at 21,350 meters (71,000 feet) and could be flying by 1970.
 Douglas forecast a market for hundreds of such machines.

 At the time, such a forecast seemed realistic.
 During the 1950s, commercial air transport had made a radical shift from piston-powered airliners to the new jetliners like the Boeing 707.
-Going to an SST was simply the next logical step.
+Going to an SST was simply the next logical step, and there was an economic rationale to it: move passengers faster, that meant more utilization of an airliner.
 In fact, as discussed in the next section, Europe was moving even faster down this road than the US.
 In 1962 the British and French signed an agreement to actually build an SST, the "Concorde".
 With the Europeans committed to the SST, of course the Americans had to follow, and the US Federal Aviation Administration (FAA) set up a competition for an SST that would be faster, bigger, and better than the Concorde.

 In 1964, SST proposals from North American, Lockheed, and Boeing were selected as finalists.
 Although North American had built the two XB-70 Valkyrie experimental Mach 3 bombers, which had a configuration and performance similar to that of an SST and were used as testbeds for SST concepts, the company was eliminated from the competition in 1966.
 Lockheed proposed the "L-2000", a double-delta machine with a capacity of 220 passengers, but the winner was Boeing's "Model 2707", the name obviously implying a Mach 2 aircraft that would be as significant as the classic Boeing 707.
 Boeing was awarded a contract for two prototypes on 1 May 1967.